Southwest Airlines Flight 1248: Investigation

 Southwest Airlines had a policy that required pilots to consider more critical braking-action assessments when they receive mixed braking-action reports.
 However, the accident pilots were unaware of the policy and therefore did not consider it while assessing landing conditions.
-The NTSB also found that three other company pilots landed before the accident with the same mixed braking-action reports.
+The NTSB also found that three other company pilots had landed before the accident with the same mixed braking-action reports.
 When interviewed, company pilots revealed that they too either did not adhere to the mixed braking policy or were not aware of it.
 Southwest also had not routinely trained its pilots on following or understanding the mixed braking-action report policy, and it was not referenced in the company manuals.

 The NTSB concluded that even under the poor braking conditions and the tailwind, the plane could have stopped in time had the pilots deployed the thrust reversers on time.
 Examination of the reverser system found no evidence of malfunction.
-The NTSB determined that the probable cause was the pilots' failure to use available reverse thrust in a timely manner to safely decelerate or stop after landing, which resulted in a runway overrun.
+The NTSB determined that the probable cause was the pilots' failure to use available reverse thrust promptly to safely decelerate or stop after landing, which resulted in a runway overrun.
 This failure occurred because the pilots' first experience and lack of familiarity with the airplane's autobrake system distracted them from thrust-reverser usage during the challenging landing.

 Contributing to the accident were Southwest Airlines' 1) failure to provide its pilots with clear and consistent guidance and training regarding company policies and procedures related to arrival landing distance calculations; 2) programming and design of its on-board performance computer, which did not present critical assumption information despite inconsistent tailwind and reverse thrust assessment methods; 3) plan to implement new autobrake procedures without a familiarization period; and 4) failure to include a margin of safety in the arrival assessment to account for operational uncertainties.
 Contributing to the severity of the accident was the absence of an engineered materials arrestor system, which was needed because of the limited runway-safety area beyond the departure end of Runway 31C."